Bebrowskiy/Sniffle/README.md

 python sniffle.py
 ```

-### 2. Select the desired module and follow the instructions
+### 2. Select the desired module and follow the on-screen instructions

 ## 🌍 Example output